display incorrect answers

 Reading Comprehension Questions

-Find words in the text for each of the definitions below.
+Read the text.
+Then, find words in the text to match each of the definitions below.

-2. a person who always get out of bed late → In the text:“Finally!” they exclaimed, and although they were usually late risers, they couldn’t stay in their warm beds any longer this morning.
+- a person who always get out of bed late → In the text: “Finally!” they exclaimed, and although they were usually late risers, they couldn’t stay in their warm beds any longer this morning.